Skip to content

 10. Open the Last Opened Window in Any App

 If you have multiple windows open in an app, you’ll see the thumbnails for all opened windows by hovering the mouse pointer on the app icon.
 There is a neat registry hack that makes the app with multiple windows open switch to the last opened window.
-If you want this feature in your Windows 11 PC, you can try the trick given below.
+If you want this feature in your Windows 11 PC, try the trick given below.

 1. Navigate to the following location the Registry Editor.